 - WARNING!
-To reduce potential safety issues, use only the AC adapter provided with the computer, a replacement AC adapter provided by HP, or a compatible AC adapter purchased from HP. - ⚠ WARNING!
-Do not charge the computer battery while you are aboard aircraft.
+To reduce potential safety issues, use only the AC adapter provided with the computer, a replacement AC adapter provided by HP, or a compatible AC adapter purchased from HP.

 Connect the computer to external power under any of the following conditions: